Information Technology Security

-A key strategy in protecting the University's infrastructure is ensuring computers are hardened against attacks.
-In this context, "hardened" means that steps have been taken to diminish the chances of a successful attack.
+A key strategy in protecting the University is ensuring computers are hardened against attacks.
+In this context, "hardened" means that steps have been taken to minimize the chances of a successful attack.
 Hardening a computer involves, but isn't limited to, steps such as:

 - ensuring operating systems are current and patched